Looking Outside In Part 1/2

 Hope you enjoy it.

-: Characters owned solely by Joss Whedon.
+Disclaimer: Characters owned solely by Joss Whedon.
 I just keep sticking everyone inside Willie’s.
-Rating

 It had been several weeks since he’d visited the bar on a regular basis; instead doing Olympic quantity drinking alone in his crypt.
 Working with the Scoobies lately hadn’t exactly made him Mr. Popularity around Sunnydale.
 In fact now that he really thought about it, Spike realized Clem hadn’t been around for telly and chips in over two weeks.
 A brand new low point, even for him.